Privacy statement

 8. Cookies

-We use necessary cookies (also known as technically necessary cookies) on our Indico instance to ensure the platform’s functionality.
+We use essential cookies (also known as technically necessary cookies) on our Indico instance to ensure the platform’s functionality.
 Necessary cookies are set, for example, to make a website usable by enabling its basic functions so that it operates correctly.
 Cookies are text files that are stored in the web browser or by the web browser on the user’s computer.
 When users visit a website, a cookie may be stored on their operating system.
 This cookie contains a unique string of characters that allows the browser to be uniquely identified when the website is visited again.

 There are different types of cookies.
 First, a distinction is made between first-party cookies and third-party cookies.
 While first-party cookies are set by the website you are currently visiting—and only that website can read information from the cookies—third-party cookies are set by third parties who are not the operators of that website.